RockyLucky/Learning-Ai/README.md

 ## Description

-This is a repository about artificial intelegence learning (training) and inferencing using torch, transformers, and accelerate for multi gpu / multi system computing.
-This is a project around learning the various training techniques.
+This repository focuses on artificial intelligence learning (training) and inferencing using torch, transformers, and accelerate for multi-GPU/multi-system computing.
+It is a project dedicated to exploring various training techniques.

 ## Table of Contents